Roll20/roll20-api-scripts/ImperialCalendar/README.md

-ImperialCalendar provides a fully featured calendar as used in Traveller, Starts without Number, and other scifi games.
+ImperialCalendar provides a fully featured calendar as used in Traveller, Stars without Number, and other scifi games.
 It supports notes (public, private, and player specific) and various display formats.

 ## Commands